 If you cruise through the mud a lot, washers save your mitt and time equally.
-Buy washer and insert combo whose washer consists of no horizontal flat surface.
-A down stroking pattern is the best in the business.
+Buy a washer and insert combo whose washer consists of no horizontal flat surface.
+A down-stroking pattern is the best in the business.

 Ease of Use

 Grit guards have the least level of maintenance required to operate.
 You just need to put them at the bottom of the bucket.
 But sometimes these guards get stuck underneath & getting them out may even damage them.